-The policy of the Association is to follow fair registration practices, allowing cosmetologists from other Provinces or Countries to practice cosmetology in Nova Scotia with at least an equivalent licence to the one held previously, provided the applicant meets all Nova Scotia cosmetology licensing requirements.
+The policy of the Association is to follow fair registration practices, allowing cosmetologists from other Provinces or Countries to practice cosmetology in Nova Scotia with at least an equivalent licence (issued by a regulatory body) to the one held previously, provided the applicant meets all Nova Scotia cosmetology licensing requirements.
 If an applicant does not fully meet all licensing requirements, that applicant may be granted a restricted Nova Scotia licence reflecting the applicant's individual qualifications.
 An application form is available on the Association's website and at the Association's office.